crossleyjuan/demo_api_atlas/README.md

 This script will get the restore jobs and check if the job already has a "deliveryUrl" if it has then it will download the backup to the current folder

+# Delete cluster

+To delete a cluster you can perform:

+./delete-cluster.sh -n Cluster1